-When I started at Auvik in February of this year, I was told by my director, “we never miss a Tuesday.”
+When I started at Auvik, I was told by my director, “we never miss a Tuesday.”
 Which in reality meant, “We publish a new article every Tuesday, of every week, at 9 a.m., come hell or high water.”
 And it’s true.
 I’m proud to say despite the wild ride that was this first year with Auvik, we never missed a deadline.

 But that’s not all.
 The content team also worked to add new posts for new sections of our website, and quietly toiled behind the scenes to refresh a number of older articles that, while still super useful, needed some updates for the new decade.

-In total, we published a finger-aching 73 articles this year, with topics about networking 101, navigating your IT career, and even how to play DOOM in our own application (because who wouldn’t want to do that?!).
+In total, we published a finger-aching 67 articles this year, with topics about networking, navigating your IT career, and even how to make a lego Atari play like the real thing.
 We busted our collective humps, pushed a lot of traditional content boundaries, and had a lot of fun doing it.

 People confuse these two terms all. the. time.
 So, we thought it’d be useful to clear up any misconceptions, and do our readers one better: show you our tips for how to properly measure throughput to keep your network in top shape. | Read it

 8. Network Basics: What Is SNMP and How Does It Work?